Farrukhabad district: History

 The Bangash period of Farrukhabad's history is synonymous with the growth of Farrukhabad as an important centre of commerce and fiscal exchange.
 The Bangash Nawabs encouraged merchants and bankers to come and settle in Farrukhabad.
-For the promotion of commercial activities, the Bangash Nawabs constructed many bazaars and mahallas (quarters), each devoted to a separate group of artisans or merchants.
+For the promotion of commercial activities, they constructed many bazaars and mahallas (quarters), each devoted to a separate group of artisans or merchants.
 Along the main route and supply lines numerous ganjes and qasbas were erected to attract trade and credit to Farrukhabad.
 Very important in this respect was the establishment of the Farrukhabad mint which, apart from being an emblem of sovereignty, stimulated bullion imports and attracted numerous bankers.
-The superior quality of Farrukhabad currency, both gold and silver, was very well known in the eighteenth century as it became the most trustworthy and hardest currency of northern India.
+The superior quality of Farrukhabad currency, both gold and silver, was very well known in the eighteenth century, as it became the most trustworthy and hardest currency of northern India.
 An anecdote relates that Ahmad Shah Durrani preferred coins made at the Farrukhabad mint.
 Soon enough, because of its growing reputation as a centre of commerce and finance, Farrukhabad began to attract new immigrants from Afghanistan.
 The Bangash Nawab sent large sums of money to Kabul and adjoining areas via Lahore in order to invite his countrymen to come to Farrukhabad.
-Many khanqahs were built and large sums of cash were distributed in order to entice the ulema, sufis and other intellectuals to settle in Farrukhabad.
+Many khanqahs were built, and large sums of cash were distributed in order to entice the ulema, sufis and other intellectuals to settle in Farrukhabad.
 According to a British intelligence gatherer named Pere Wendel, the reputation of Farrukhabad as a home for holy men during the Bangash period was such that the city became popularly known as "Faquirabad".